 We understand that effective scholarly communication costs money, and support substantial investment in this endeavor, but only if it allows everyone to freely access and use the scholarly literature.
 We acknowledge that challenges remain, especially ensuring that all scholars everywhere have the unfettered ability to freely share their work and have their contributions recognized.
 And we therefore commit to continue working with funders, universities, research institutions and other stakeholders until we have created a stable, fair, effective and open system of scholarly communication.

-- Alexandre Dayer, Professor, University of Geneva, Switzerland
+- Philippe Ryvlin, Professor, Lausanne University Hospital, Switzerland

 - Jody Bailey, scholarly communications librarian, Emory University Libraries, United States